-1. All structures erected to be used in the pursuit of agricultural activities and raising of animals and poultry shall be sited no closer to a public road than the principal structure on that lot unless attached to the principal structure by a common interior wall.
+1. All structures erected to be used in the pursuit of agricultural activities and raising of animals and poultry shall be sited no closer to a public road than the principal structure on that lot unless attached to the principal structure by a common interior wall or unless the accessory structure can be sited at least 150 feet from the public road.
+3/12/2019, 3/14/2023